LechintanTudor/sparsey/README.md

 ```

 ## Groups and Layouts
 Layouts can be used to group component storages within a World.
-Grouped storages are much faster to iterate over and allow accessing their components and entities as ordered slices, at the cost of .
+Grouped storages are much faster to iterate over and allow accessing their components and entities as ordered slices, with a small performance penalty when adding or removing components.
 ```rust
 let layout = Layout::builder()
     .add_group(<(A, B)>::group())